 Author Notes: I developed this recipe as a way to get more excited about oatmeal.
-It deserves a more regular spot in my morning routine, especially to stave off my tendency to have a second breakfast of cookies or cake.
-But I also wanted a version that’s more exciting than the typical dried fruit and nut versions that I’m used to making.
-Having just bought a canister of cocoa nibs, I decided to sprinkle some on top of my oatmeal.
-I was instantly hooked.
-I then decided to play around with spices to complement the cocoa nibs and landed on a combination of star anise, cloves, and cinnamon.
-Instead of using ground spices, I decided to steep the milk with whole spices before cooking the oatmeal.
-It only takes 5 extra minutes, and it’s so well worth it.
-The combination of the creamy, spiced oatmeal with the crunchy cocoa nibs is downright addictive. —EmilyC
+It deserves a more regular spot in my morning routine, especially because it staves off my tendency to have a second breakfast of cookies or cake.
+I wanted a version that was more exciting than the typical dried fruit and nut versions that I’m used to making.
+Having just bought a canister of cocoa nibs, I decided to sprinkle some on top of my oatmeal, and was instantly hooked.
+I played around with spices to complement the cocoa nibs, and landed on a combination of star anise, cloves, and cinnamon.
+Instead of using ground spices, I steeped whole spices in milk, then used that milk to cook the oatmeal.
+The process takes only five extra minutes, and it’s so worth it; the combination of the creamy, spiced oatmeal with the crunchy cocoa nibs is downright addictive. —EmilyC

-- Combine whole milk, spices, and sea salt in a small saucepan over medium-high heat.
-Bring to a gentle boil, then lower heat and simmer for 5 minutes.
-Add the oats and cook, stirring occasionally, until the oats are tender.
-Discard the whole spices.
+- Combine the milk, spices, and sea salt in a small saucepan.
+Bring to a simmer over medium-high heat, then lower the heat to a gentle simmer and let the spices steep for 5 minutes.
+Remove the spices.
+Add the oats and cook, stirring occasionally, until they're tender.

-- Remove from heat and stir in any additional toppings.
-Transfer to bowl, and sprinkle generously with cocoa nibs.
+- Remove oatmeal from the heat and stir in any additional toppings.
+Transfer to a bowl and sprinkle generously with cocoa nibs.
 Serve immediately.